octue/octue-sdk-python/docs/source/troubleshooting_services.rst

 - Input manifest and datasets
 - Child configuration values
 - Child configuration manifest and datasets
-- Inputs to and messages received in answer to each question the service asked its children (if it has any)
+- Inputs to and messages received in answer to each question the service asked its children (if it has any).
+These are stored in the order the questions were asked.

 .. important::